turingschool/mod-0-curriculum/session5/index.md

 - Look through some of your classmate's git diagrams after class.
 Maybe they described things in a way you never thought of.
 - Ellen and Bob are going to be sitting in on the lesson and managing the chat today!
+- Capstone study session tomorrow.
+Be sure to emoji rsvp!

 ### Today's Goals